irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_01-Creating_Synthetic_Content/Lesson_Plan-Template/Generating_AI_Content-Advanced_Organizer.md

 1. **Summary**: Recap the key points of the lesson.
 2. **Q&A**: Answer any remaining questions from students.
-3. **Reflection**: Discuss how the activity demonstrated the importance of specificity in AI content generation.
+3. **Reflection**: Discuss how the activity demonstrated the importance of specificity in Synthetic Content generation.
 4. **Future Application**: Encourage students to apply these techniques in their professional tasks involving AI tools.